 On Sunday, April 14, 2019, Elmer Joseph Lutz, loving husband and father of five, passed away at home surrounded by his family.
 He was 85.

-To send flowers in memory of Elmer J. Lutz Lieutenant Colonel Ret., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Elmer J. Lutz Lieutenant Colonel Ret., please visit our Heartfelt Sympathies Store.

 Elmer was born on October 28, 1933, to Marian L. (Reed) Lutz and Henry Edwin Lutz, at the family farm in Summit Station, PA.
 He attended the Local One Room Schoolhouse and Cressona High School, graduating in 1950.
 He then enlisted in the US Air Force.
 On May 20, 1955 Elmer married the love of his life, Eleanor Keller.
 Together they raised 5 children; Randall, Ronald, Jeffrey, Leslie and Keith.
 He served in Viet Nam and retired as a Lieutenant Colonel after 23 years of honorable and loyal service to his country.
 Elmer then had a 20-year career as an underwriter for Nationwide Insurance in Harrisburg, PA.

 Elmer had a passion for travel.
 He and Ellie traveled the world during his service in the Air Force and after his retirement.
 Their exploits are well chronicled in slides, film and photographs that are enjoyed by the entire Lutz Family.
 He was known for his quick wit and his kind and compassionate spirit.
 No visitor left his house with an empty stomach or without a personal escort down the driveway and onto the street.